 Nevada has additional insurance coverage options to protect yourself from a variety of scenarios minimum liability insurance cannot.
 From hitting uninsured drivers, paying for damages involving theft, or even fixing your vehicle after hitting a parked car, these options make sure whatever life throws at you will be paid for, not at your own dime.

 - Collision insurance – This type of insurance covers damages to your vehicle after a collision, no matter who was at-fault for the accident.
-Collision insurance will pay for all monetary repairs after a deductible is paid.
+Collision insurance will pay for all monetary repairs after the deductible.

 - Comprehensive insurance – For any other source of damage caused to your vehicle that is not a collision, comprehensive insurance will cover your vehicle’s damages.
 These sources could be falling objects, fires, floods, anything that is not a collision.